cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 "break" stop code ({{break}}).
 The data item represented by the indefinite-length string is the concatenation of the chunks (i.e., the empty byte or text string, respectively, if no chunk is present).
+(Note that zero-length chunks, while not particularly useful, are permitted.)

 If any item between the indefinite-length string indicator (0b010_11111 or 0b011_11111) and the "break" stop code is not a definite-length